-Lessor Purpose Maximum Annual Lease Payment 0 Amount utstanding as of 2/31/2008 Final Maturity Harristown Development Corporation Office Space \$ 6,306 \$ 49,355 May 1, 2016 Philadelphia Regional Port Authority Port Facilities 4,601 41,700 Sept.
+Lessor Purpose Maximum Annual Lease Payment O Principal Amount utstanding as of 6/30/2008 Final Maturity Harristown Development Corporation Office Space \$ 6,306 \$ 47,280 May 1, 2016 Philadelphia Regional Port Authority Port Facilities 4,601 41,700 Sept.
 1, 2020 Sports & Exhibition Authority of Pittsburgh and Allegheny County Public Auditorium 19,100 313,265 Nov.
-1, 2039 undivided rights in the lease payments by the Commonwealth to the Harristown Development Corporation for nearly one million square feet of office space occupied by Commonwealth departments and agencies since 1978.
+1, 2039

 The Harristown Development Corporation leases office space to the Commonwealth in the city of Harrisburg.
-Certificates of participation in the principal amount of \$71,135,000 were issued in October 2001, representing
+Certificates of participation in the principal amount of \$71,135,000 were issued in October 2001, representing undivided rights in the lease payments by the Commonwealth to the Harristown Development Corporation for nearly one million square feet of office space occupied by Commonwealth departments and agencies since 1978.